EmbNet01/EmbNetworks/README.md

 ### Experiments
 To reproduce the experiments in the paper, we provide the python script main.py.
 It takes 2 parameters:
 - net the name of the network
-- task the name of the task {"cla","regr","viz","synt"}
+- task the name of the task {"cla","regr","viz"}

 The syntax for the execution is the following:
 ```